tefelixhu/redpitayapll/README.md

 If you make changes to the block design, export it as a .tcl script under File -> Export -> Export Block Design and replace the script/create_block_design.tcl file.

-# Disclaimer
+# Acknowledgements
-The design is strongly based on the redpitaya tutorials by [Anton Potocnik](http://antonpotocnik.com/?cat=29)
+The design is strongly based on the redpitaya tutorials by [Anton Potocnik](http://antonpotocnik.com/?cat=29).
+Thanks to Jack Homans to help move the repository.

 # Developers

 - Felix Tebbenjohanns: tefelix@physik.hu-berlin.de (hardware)
 - Dominik Windey: dwindey@ethz.ch (server program)
+- Markus Rademacher (server program)